 Many colleges offer separate rates for on-campus and online programs.
-For example, Northcentral University charges $32,990 for a 16-month on-campus MBA, including course material fees.
-Their online MBA, however, costs only $17,526 per year, for a program of the same length.
+For example, William & Mary charges $69,496 for in state students and $91,476 for out-of-state students enrolled in their campus-based MBA program.
+Their online MBA program, however, costs $64,300 for both in-state and out-of-state students.
 The savings will be even higher once you factor in the money you won’t be spending on other on-campus living expenses.

 Online programs make MBA possible for more students

 Because earning an online MBA makes you eligible for high-paying roles with a strong career trajectory, students across the United States continue to apply to online and on-campus programs.
 The historical difficulties of completing the degree—cost and time constraints—are disappearing thanks to an influx of online options.